Trevor-Warthman-2/Chef/src/readme.md

         - average rating
         - Tags (more than small version?)
         - edit icon for author
+    - Full Page Variant will be the same component used for variants above.
+This one will be used more often by iteself tho, and have a link to the "fullPageRecipe" component
     - Small page variant
       - Title
       - Author and link to their recipes page ordered by rating